 5. Automate Your Practice

 If you haven't invested in legal software that will help you streamline your law firm, 2022 is the time to start!
 McKinsey Global estimates that 23% of a lawyer’s job can be automated with existing technology, which in turn would significantly reduce the time lawyers spend on non-billable work.
 Think about how much time and money you'll save with document automation functionality. automated billing and invoicing, and more!
 Legal practice management solutions such as Rocket Matter offer many of these impressive features for one low monthly price.
 Not sure where to start?
 Download our FREE eBook on law firm automation by clicking the button below.

 Taking every second of your vacation time can actually make you more productive.
 It can also make your relationships stronger, improve your sex life, and relieve stress.
 Also, the 2010 Framingham Heart Study found that men who take vacations on a regular basis are 32% less likely to die from a heart attack, while women who do so are 50% less likely.
 Even the act of planning a vacation may be enough to boost happiness.
 Still not convinced?
 Take a look at this post from Allina Health that breaks down seven major health benefits of taking a vacation.

 7. Practice Gratitude

 Psychology research has shown that gratitude is directly linked to greater happiness.
-It helps people experience positive emotions, reflect on good experiences, improve their health, and much more!
-Practicing gratitude doesn’t have to take precious time out of your day, either.
-All it takes is a few minutes: Each night (or morning) write down three to five things that you are grateful for each day, no matter how big or small it may be.
+It helps people experience positive emotions, reflects on good experiences, improves their health, and much more!
+Practicing gratitude doesn't have to take precious time out of your day, either.
+All it takes is a few minutes: Each night (or morning) write down three to five things that you are grateful for each day, no matter how big or small they may be.
 Try to be as specific as possible to really help stimulate those positive feelings.
-Also, don’t forget to say “thank you” to those you work closely with, as this small act of gratitude motivates others as well.
+Also, don't forget to say "thank you" to those you work closely with, as this small act of gratitude motivates others as well.